Education, Health and Care plans

-EHC plans must be clear, and accessible to all who contributed to writing the plan; especially parents/carers and children/young people and to providers in different settings.
+EHC plans must be clear, and accessible to all who contributed to writing the plan; especially parents and carers and children and young people and to providers in different settings.

 The content of the plan is based on evidence and it should be clear how the child or young person has contributed to the plan and how their views are reflected in it.

-The process of writing the plan allows parents/ carers and children/young people to focus on outcomes.
+The process of writing the plan allows parents and carers and children and young people to focus on outcomes.
 The overall provision should describe the whole package of support ranging from:

 - universal support available to all children